gerrie-myburgh/get-comments/README.md

 # Mat
 ```
 You would notice that the content has the references to several other line blocks.
 The order of there line blocks in file is determined by the order number appended to the end of the first line in the line block.
-These are of the format `\[\d+\]`.
+The format of test are `\[\d+\]`.
 For example [0],[1],[2],...

 The number will determine where in the file these line blocks will appear.
 Each of these sequence numbers must be unique for a given file and must be an unsigned 16 bit number.